-We invite you to share a favorite painting you’ve acquired from the gallery.
-Send a photo of it hanging in your home or office and tell us why it’s become a favorite.
+We invite you to share a favorite painting from the gallery.
+Send a photo of it hanging in your home or office and tell us what attracted you and why it’s become a favorite.

 The subject of the portrait, known to her friends as Kay, lived in that flat for more than 20 years after her divorce from European royalty, always maintaining the style and elegance the portrait proclaims.
 After her death in the mid-1970s, the portrait moved a few blocks east to the home of her cousin, the art historian William W. Whitney.

 FLORIDA ATTORNEY Ed Walborsky — remember the name — wanted a major painting for the great space of his new beach home along the sugary white sands of the Florida Panhandle.
 He admired Daniel Levigoureux’s paintings of the seaside, so a trip was arranged to visit Levigoureux in his studio in France.
 A many-course lunch was followed by an ascension to the skylit studio upstairs in the gables of Levigoureux’s 300-year-old home.
 Along with coffee and chocolates appeared a procession of Levigoureux’s precise paintings, but none quite large enough for the space.

 “I’ll paint something special for you,” Levigoureux said, more or less.
 And thus was this painting commissioned and delivered to Florida, where it inspired the decor of the home.